Jared-Glenn/Camelot_The_Resistance/README.md

 #### Sir Bedivere
-You have the Suspend ability under certain certain circumstances.
-You must activate this ability before you can use it.
+You gain the Suspend power, but only after you gain the Scabbard and choose not to move Excalibur.
+Otherwise, you do not gain this power.

 ##### Suspend
-**You gain this ability when you gain the Scabbard, but choose not to move Excalibur.**
 *Once per game, while Excalibur is in the Lake.*
 After the quest cards have been collected for a quest, but before they are read, you can declare as a Guardian of Truth, Sir Bedivere, or Sir Agravaine (your choice).
 If you do, you may look at the quest cards before the leader and remove one of them.
 If you remove a Failure card, the next time you attend a quest, you MUST play a Failure card unless the Holy Grail is played on you.